gravesm/kendallite/README.rst

 3. ``./server.py``
 4. Go to http://localhost:5000/

 This is built with the Flask framework.
-The Flask application is in ``kendallite/application``. ``kendallite/core`` contains a basic, read-only Solr ORM that lets you declaratively define the data model for a layer.
-See ``kendallite/application/layer.py``.
+The Flask application is in ``kendallite/site``. ``kendallite/core`` contains a basic, read-only Solr ORM that lets you declaratively define the data model for a layer.
+See ``kendallite/site/layer.py``.
 The main search page for the application is a Backbone app and can be found in ``kendallite/static/js``.

 Tests
 -----

-There are two test suites, one for the Python code base and the other for the Javascript (these mostly just test the code that generates the Solr request).
+There are two test suites, one for the Python code base and the other for the Javascript (to the extent that this is possible).
 If you installed dependencies from the requirements.txt file you can just run ``nosetests`` from the project root for the Python tests.

 The Javascript tests require Node.js.
 From project root: